 There were just piles of boxes, gardening tools, and other things that had accumulated.

-Corner spaces often become dumping grounds, as ours had become.
-I decided to capitalize on the vertical square footage, transforming this messy corner into shelving.
+Corner spaces in the garage often become dumping grounds, as ours had become.
+I decided to capitalize on the vertical square footage, transforming this messy corner into garage storage shelving.

-So, after a few days of pondering over shelving ideas and messing around in TinkerCad (an awesome 3D designing website), I came up with the idea below:
+So, after a few days of pondering over garage storage shelving ideas and messing around in TinkerCad (an awesome 3D designing website), I came up with the idea below for garage storage shelves:

-The second requirement (which is not evident in the TinkerCad drawing above) was sliding shelves.
+The second requirement (which is not evident in the TinkerCad drawing above) was sliding garage shelves.

-Although 3 ft deep shelves can hold a lot, trying to reach something at the back seemed very burdensome.
-You would have to move things out of the way to get back there, which wasn’t very efficient.
+Although 3 ft deep garage shelves would hold a lot, trying to reach something at the back seemed very burdensome.
+You would have to move things out of the way to get back there, which wasn’t very efficient, especially for vertical space.

-Therefore, I wanted some of the deep shelves to be on drawer slides.
+Therefore, I wanted some of the deep garage shelves to be on drawer slides.

-My last requirement was enough clearance at the bottom to fit some of my taller tools (like my shopvac), and for them to just roll out (without having to drop off a shelf).
+My last requirement was enough clearance at the bottom of the garage shelves to fit some of my taller tools (like my shopvac), and for them to just roll out (without having to drop off a shelf).

 Then I located the studs in the wall (using my trusty stud finder), and used green painters tape preserve their locations.

-The shelving unit was going to be bolted to the studs to make it stable.
+The garage shelving unit was going to be bolted to the studs to make it stable.

 Here’s the wall with the studs marked:

-The whole project was made of 2 x 4 wood that was cut to different lengths.
+The whole garage shelf was made of 2 x 4 wood that was cut to different lengths.

 Unfortunately, I was so caught up in the construction (it was a pretty fun project to work on), I forgot to take many pictures.
 Therefore, I’m just going to provide some visuals.

-First, I made 3 vertical support structures.
+First, I made 3 vertical support structures for the garage shelves.
 I would install these on the ends and middle.

 These supports looked like a 3 ft wide ladder – see pic below: